Information

 - Delhi Durbars and Royal Visits to India

-- East India Registers, Bengal, Madras, and Bombay Army Lists
+- East India Registers, Bengal, Madras, and Bombay Army and Civil Service Lists

 - etc